midosvt/omp-base-script/README.md

 └── main.pwn                   # Main file
 ```

 # Contributing
-Anyone is free to contribute in any way, whether it's by giving advice, opening a PR, or just suggestions.
-And to be honest there might be some mistakes because I wrote half of it while I'm half asleep.
+Everyone is welcome to contribute - whether through advice, pull requests, or suggestions.
+Honestly, there might be some mistakes since I wrote half of this while barely awake.

-If anyone has any insights or found any issues, please open an issue or discuss in https://discord.gg/samp
+If you spot any issues or have improvements to suggest open an issue or discuss it in https://discord.gg/samp

 # Thanks
 - SA-MP and open.mp teams (past, present, and future).